 Have a Marketing Plan In Place

 It takes a lot more than good content to build a big blog.
-There are tons of smaller blogs that have better content than mine.
+There are tons of smaller blogs that have better content than my blog.
 The reason they don’t get bigger is because they do little or no marketing.
 Marketing is what separates the big blogs from the small ones.
 If your blog is not where you want it to be, ask yourself what you’ve been doing to market it?
 Great content is only half the formula.
 You have to get your blog name out there.
 That means you have to create a marketing plan.

 How do you plan to market your blog?
 If you don’t have the answer to that, then you need to sit down and work out a plan.
 The marketing plan should begin with the next item.